Combinatorics of ancestral lines for a Wright-Fisher diffusion with selection in a L\'evy environment: Introduction

 \section{Introduction}

-Wright-Fisher diffusions describe the evolution of the type composition of an infinite haploid population with two types, type $0$ and type $1$, subject to neutral reproductions, selection, and sometimes mutations.
-In order to suitably model biological situations, it is relevant to consider selection mechanism that depend on a fluctuating environment.
-Models involving fluctuating selection have been extensively studied in the past (see e.g.\cite{G72,KL74,KL74b,KL75,Bu87, BG02, SJV10}) and there is currently a renewed interest for such models (see e.g. \cite{BCM19,CSW19, BEK19, ChK19, GJP18, GGP19, GPS19}).
-In \cite{cordvech}, the author studied Wright-Fisher diffusions with L\'evy environments in the case where one type, say type $1$, is favored by selection.
-In that model the selective advantage of fit individuals is boosted at punctual exceptional environmental events (that may represent peaks of temperature, precipitation, availability of resources, etc.) modeled by the jumps of the L\'evy environment, and those fit individuals may additionally have a permanent selective advantage that is expressed continuously. $X(s)$ represents the proportion of individuals of type $0$ at time $s$ in the infinite population, it is modeled by a Markov process that satisfies a Wright-Fisher SDE.
-For simplicity, let us only consider the case without mutations.
-In this case the SDE satisfied by $X(s)$, for the model considered in \cite{cordvech}, is
+Wright-Fisher diffusions model the type-frequency evolution of an essentially infinite haploid population.
+Individuals are of either one of two types, say type~$0$ or type~$1$; the biological interpretation usually being that of two different genotypes within the same species or of two different competing species.
+The basic reproduction mechanism in the population is neutral, i.e. it is independent of the type; but selective effects and mutations can be included in the model.
+Selective pressure can originate from the environment.
+In many biological situations, the environment is not stable and the effect of its fluctuations on the type-frequency process is complex.
+Models involving fluctuating selection have been extensively studied in the past (see e.g.~\cite{G72,KL74,KL74b,KL75,Bu87, BG02, SJV10}) and there is currently a renewed interest for such models (see e.g.~\cite{BCM19,CSW19, BEK19, ChK19, GJP18, GGP19, GPS19}).
+In \cite{cordvech}, the author studied Wright-Fisher diffusions with L\'evy environments in the case where selection always favors the same type.
+There, the selective advantage of fit individuals is boosted at punctual exceptional environmental events (that may represent peaks of temperature, precipitations, availability of resources, etc.) modeled by the jumps of the L\'evy environment, and those fit individuals may additionally have a permanent selective advantage that is expressed continuously.
+In many population genetics models that include environmental effects on selection, always the same type is favored by selection.
+This is less because it is more realistic, but rather due to the technical difficulties that arise in the analysis of models where both types can be favored.
+In practice, changing environmental situations may very well favor sometimes one type and sometimes the other (see Section \ref{motbiol} for examples).